The Haunted Mansion (2003 film): Music

-The music for The Haunted Mansion was composed by Mark Mancina who had previously worked on music for Disney animated films such as The Lion King and Tarzan.
-Mancina used an original score for the film, but also briefly used the original attraction's song "Grim Grinning Ghosts" in the scene when Jim and his children come across the Singing Busts in the cemetery while looking for the mausoleum.
+The music for The Haunted Mansion was composed by Mark Mancina who had previously worked on music for Disney animated films such as The Lion King, Tarzan and Brother Bear.
+Mancina used an original score for the film, but also briefly used the ride's song "Grim Grinning Ghosts" done by Buddy Baker in the scene when Jim and his children come across the Singing Busts in the cemetery while looking for the mausoleum.

 Reception

 Box office

-The Haunted Mansion grossed $24.3 million on its opening weekend with an average of $7,776 per theatre in the United States.
+The Haunted Mansion grossed $24.3 million on its opening weekend with an average of $7,776 per theatre in the United States, ranking second behind The Cat in the Hat.
 With a final domestic gross at $75.8 million, the film made just more than a quarter of the earnings of its theme-ride predecessor Pirates of the Caribbean: The Curse of the Black Pearl.
 The film achieved better in other markets, with an international total of $106.4 million.